galaxyproject/training-material/topics/assembly/tutorials/assembly-with-preprocessing/tutorial.md

-We are going to create an assembly of the SARS-CoV-2 genome based on mixed short-reads (Illumina) and long-reads (Nanopore) data from a total of six different samples, all of which are publicly accessible through the NCBI short-reads archive (SRA).
+We are going to create an assembly of the SARS-CoV-2 genome based on mixed short-reads (Illumina) and long-reads (Nanopore) data from a total of six different samples, all of which are publicly accessible through the NCBI and EBI short-reads archives (SRAs).

-Since automated data downloads from the SRA can be unreliable at times and could get broken by changes to the download interface on the NCBI side, this tutorial offers two ways to access the sequenced reads input data:
+Since automated data downloads from SRAs can be unreliable at times and could get broken by changes to the download interface on the NCBI/EBI side, this tutorial offers two ways to access the sequenced reads input data:

 1. Direct download from the NCBI SRA based on accession numbers and using the